shukriadams/lastfm-dl/README.md

 ## Install

-Download the latest build of lastfm-dl download from [github.com.](https://github.com/shukriadams/lastfm-dl/releases) for your OS.
+Download the latest build of lastfm-dl from [releases](https://github.com/shukriadams/lastfm-dl/releases).
+There is support for Linux and Windows, x86 and arm64.
 No dependencies are required.
-Place wherever you normally store binaries on your system, and add to your system PATH if desired.
+Save to wherever you normally store binaries on your system, and add that location to your system PATH if desired.

 To use, invoke directly from the terminal.

     lastfm-dl

-## Requirements
+## Authentication

+To read scrobble data, Last.fm requires that you are logged. lastfm-dl doesn't require your password though, instead you provide a browser cookie string that proves you are already logged in.
+You can use a cookie string from any Last.fm user, so if you're worried about lastfm-dl tampering with your last.fm profile, create a throwaway profile and read your scrobbles with that to read with.

-You need a valid cookie bound to your Last.fm user.
-You can copy this from any modern browser when you login to Lastfm.
-There are several browser plugins that can help you do this, but if you want to get the cookie directly, in your browser
+You can copy the cookie string from any modern browser - there are several browser plugins that can help you do this, but if you want to get the cookie directly, in your browser

 - Right mouse click on any Last.fm page and "inspect" the page
 - This brings up the common dev console, go to the "Network" tab.
 - Press "F5" to reload the page, scroll to the top of the list of transfers (the first successful GET transfer status code 200), click it.
 - Find the Headers tab for that item's transfer, then the Request section under that.
-Copy the entire cookie string
+Copy the entire `Set-Cookie` value.
 - Create an empty text file anywhere convenient on your system, and paste the cookie string into it and save.
 Remember the path to this file, you'll need it below.

 ## Use